danielbreitenmoser/daniel/notes-on-progenetix-paper.md

 ### • Describe NCIt, ICOD, UBERON codes, and their relationships.

-NCIt is a dynamically developed hierarchical ontology which empowers layered data aggregation and transfer between classification systems and resources
+NCIt (National Cancer Institute Thesaurus) is a dynamically developed hierarchical ontology which empowers layered data aggregation and transfer between classification systems and resources

  recent progenetix update they performed a data-driven generation of NCIt mappings and added the derived codes to all existing samples